emory-libraries/Pattern-Library/README.md

 | `build:dist:patternlab`       | Builds our Pattern Library only.                         |
 | `buils:dist:scss`             | Compiles SCSS asset files only.                          |
 | `build:dist:js`               | Compiles JS asset files only.                            |

+#### `grunt pull`

+Pulls in files from other repos that feed into the Pattern Library.
+Current dependencies for our Pattern Library include our [Emory Libraries Sass Framework](https://github.com/emory-libraries/template-sass).
+Note that in order for this task to work, you will need to download or `git clone` the Emory Libraries Sass Framework to your system, and afterwards, you will want to `git commit` these pulled files to the Pattern Library repo.

+#### `grunt push`

+Pushes out selected files from our Pattern Library to other repos that utilize those files.
+Current projects that depend of our Pattern Library include our [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide).
+Note that in order for this task to work, you will need to download or `git clone` the Emory Libraries Style Guide to your system, and afterwards, you will want to `git commit` these pushed files to the other repo(s).

 ### Exporting Patterns